aroemers/mount-lite/README.md

 > NOTE: If you really want to get the most out of parallelism, you can declare the dependencies
 > on a state by putting `:dependencies` in its metadata.
 This way states don't necessarily depend on other states
 > in the same namespace or referenced namespaces.

+### Bindings

+Want to pass (command line) arguments to a `defstate`, or have some other use case that requires a little more loose coupling between the state and its environment?
+Check [this pull request](https://github.com/aroemers/mount-lite/pull/5) and let me know.

 *Whatever your style or situation, enjoy!*